Looking to enjoy the international experience of a lifetime living and teaching English in one of the world's largest and most unique cities?

 Here, you can witness huge tuna get auctioned off to high-end restaurants and sushi houses for thousands of dollars and watch expert butchers carve entire fish within seconds with the precision of a samurai swordsman.
 Of course the highlight of any visit to the fish market is sampling the goods at one of the area's hundreds of small eateries - you'll never eat fresher sushi in your life!

-Tokyo has been chosen by the International Olympic Committee to host the 2020 summer games!!!
+Tokyo has been chosen by the International Olympic Committee to host the 2021 summer games!!!
+Originally scheduled for 2020, the Olympics have been rescheduled for 2021.
 As the city celebrates and prepares for the games, infrastructure, travel facilities and sports venues will be upgraded.
 Of course, Tokyo is a perfect place to enjoy world-class sporting events at any time from baseball games and soccer matches to more traditional pastimes like sumo wrestling.
+If you teach English in Tokyo this summer, do not miss out on the Olympics.

 1. In Tokyo you can be yourself

 Japan may have a reputation for conformism, but all types of fashion, musical, and artistic subcultures thrive in Tokyo!
-Visit Yoyoki Park on Sundays to catch Tokyo at its funkiest and discover the city that has become a world capital for manga, anime, cosplay, video gaming, harajuku style and other alternative pursuits and interests - it's all here!
+While teaching English in Tokyo, visit Yoyoki Park on Sundays to catch Tokyo at its funkiest and discover the city that has become a world capital for manga, anime, cosplay, video gaming, harajuku style and other alternative pursuits and interests - it's all here!